 What’s more alarming is that these bacteria can spread easily.
 They can affect another person by touching the skin or objects that an infected individual has touched.
 Considering the small space of a car’s interior, there’s every chance that all passengers can acquire these harmful organisms.
 It is not a question of how often should you clean your car.
 It’s a matter of thoroughness, not frequency.

 Steam Cleaning the Interior of a Car: Your Best Defense?

 Does steam really do a better job when cleaning a car interior?
 Experts say yes and we couldn’t agree more.
 Steam has enough power to kill harmful bacteria and reach the most inaccessible areas of a vehicle.
 It carefully lifts up dirt and grime from surfaces, thus eliminating the need for harsh disinfectants which cannot get rid of these bacteria effectively and may even leave toxic vapors.
 It cleans and sanitizes all surfaces, carpets and upholstery, thus making a vehicle’s interior safer and cleaner longer.
 And since steam dries fast and thoroughly, you won’t have to worry about damp upholstery and carpets that may harbor other types of microorganisms.

-Steam cleaning the interior of a car may be effort and time consuming, but considering the safety and protection it can provide, then it more than makes up for lost time and effort.
+Steam cleaning the interior of a car may be effort and time consuming.
+However, considering the safety and protection it can provide, then it more than makes up for lost time and effort.
 A word of caution, though.
 No matter how popular steam cleaners are nowadays, bear in mind that these devices require knowledge and expertise.
 Improper use or carelessness may damage surfaces or worse, burn your skin.

 For safe and effective steam cleaning of your car’s interior, schedule an appointment with DetailXPerts.